DataDog/integrations-core/godaddy/README.md

 ### Metrics

 The GoDaddy integration collects and forwards Certificates and their Domains metrics to Datadog.

-See [metadata.csv][5] for a list of metrics provided by this integration.
+{{< get-metrics-from-git "godaddy" >}}

 ### Events